aloretocornidez/workshops/linux-workshop/readme.md

 flatpak install LibreWolf # installs the LibreWolf browser.
 ```

-You'll notice that the commands look fairly similar, you'll quickly learn that
+You'll notice that the commands look fairly similar, you'll quickly learn that this
 is usually the case with a lot of apps that you try to use the command line.
 They have a very similar command structure.